-You’ll want to sort your money into 2 categories here, too: guaranteed income and changeable income.
-Guaranteed income is money you know you’ll have for as long as you need it.
+You’ll want to sort your money into two categories here as well: “for sure” income and “adjustable” income.
+For sure income is guaranteed money you know you’ll have for as long as you need it.
 This includes Social Security, a pension plan, or an annuity.

 Bridging the gap

 Creating a retirement saving strategy now can help ensure you’ll have enough money to meet all your needs and wants.
 Of course, if you have a 401(k) or IRA contributing the maximum annual amount can put you in great shape for the future.
 It’s also a good idea to build your personal savings if you can.
 One way to do this is by purchasing a variable annuity.
 It lets you save money tax-deferred, with no IRS contribution limits.